 Traveling from five different states, this supply planning group met at the Renaissance Sea World in Orlando, Florida.
-Since their main mission was to give to charity and work on team building, the Rescue Buddies Team Building Charity Workshop provided the perfect set of activities for a day of fun and learning.
+Since their main mission was to give to charity and work on team building, the Rescue Buddies Charity Workshop provided the perfect set of activities for a day of fun and learning.

 Participants who barely knew each other were laughing together within minutes of completing icebreaker activities.

 The 25 participants were far-flung colleagues who met once a year for an intense 2-day meeting.
 Talk about a teamwork challenge!
 But things got off to a good start with well-designed icebreaker activities like “Air Counting” and “Have you ever…”.
 A highlight question of this activity was “Have you ever driven over 110 mph?”

 Facilitators know whether a group needs just a single icebreaker or several.
 The point of icebreakers is to get groups to lower their barriers.
 When that happens, it’s finally time for the real “work” to begin.